mike911209/K-SISS/README.md

-# SSIS: Scalable Serving Inference System
+# K-SISS: Kubernetes Scalable Inference Serving System

 ## About
 This project presents a Kubernetes-based serving system for language models, leveraging NVIDIA Multi-Instance GPU (MIG) and Multi-Process Service technology to partition GPU resources into multiple instances.
 This approach enables flexible, fine-grained allocation of GPU slices tailored to the performance demands of large language model (LLM) inference, optimizing resource utilization and enhancing throughput.
 Built on Kubernetes, the system supports efficient auto-scaling to respond dynamically to varying workloads, ensuring robust resource management adaptability.
-Additionally, by integrating Hugging Face’s Text Generation Inference (TGI) framework, the system offers comprehensive LLM inference services with accelerated performance.
+Additionally, by integrating Hugging Face’s Text Gener- ation Inference (TGI) framework, the system offers comprehensive LLM inference services with accelerated performance.

 ### Project Structure
 The project is composed by three major components : Dispatcher(Serving Manager), Prometheus(Metric Scraper), and Autoscaler.